List of turbofan manufacturers: Gas Turbine Research Establishment (GTRE)

+The Gas Turbine Research Establishment, part of the Indian government's DRDO, was established in 1959 to design, develop and integrate advance technologies, state of art aero gas turbine engines and their derivatives for defence forces.
+It developed the India's "first centrifugal type 10 kN thrust engine" between 1959–61 and has produced the GTX 37-14U and GTRE GTX-35VS Kaveri turbofan engines amongst others.
+The GTRE GTX-35VS Kaveri was intended to power the HAL Tejas and the HAL AMCA being built by the Aeronautical Development Agency.

+China

 Three Chinese corporations build turbofan engines.
 Some of these are licensed or reverse engineered versions of European and Russian turbofans, and the other are indigenous models.
 Shenyang Aircraft Corporation (manufacturer of Shenyang WS-10), Xi'an Aero-Engine Corporation (manufacturer of Xian WS-15) and Guizhou Aircraft Industry Corporation (manufacturer of Guizhou WS-13) manufacture turbofans.